Are You Getting Enough Sleep?

 Getting enough sleep in today’s rushing world is nearly impossible.
 This article covers the importance of sleep and how it affects different aspects of your life.
 So, are you getting enough sleep?

 And he who has hope has everything.’

-Amid our hectic and stressful lifestyle, getting proper sleep at night is of primary importance, and getting deprived of that for a long time can lead to severe health and mental issues.
-As per The National Sleep Foundation’s 2005 Sleep America Poll, ‘U.S. adults are sleeping an average 6.9 hours a night, including both weekday and weekend sleep,’ while they should be ideally be sleeping for at least seven to nine hours every day.
+Amid our hectic and stressful lifestyle, getting proper sleep at night is of primary importance.
+And getting deprived of that for a long time can lead to severe health and mental issues.
+As per The National Sleep Foundation’s 2005 Sleep America Poll, ‘U.S. adults are sleeping an average 6.9 hours a night, including both weekday and weekend sleep,’ while they should ideally be sleeping for at least seven to nine hours every day.
 The situation is similar or even worse in developing countries!